The Distressed Look: Using Texture, Engobes, Underglazes and Glaze to Create a Weathered Looking Surface

 Jonathan Kaplan has developed some methods with which he tweaks his glazes and his firing schedule to add some oomph to his ceramic surfaces.
 Today he shares his techniques for enlivening Cone 6 glazes and some of his favorite Cone 6 ceramic glaze recipes.

-In today’s post, an excerpt from our latest installment of the Workshop Handbook: Clay Projects and Studio Resources, Lisa explains her entire slab building process for her “Arrow Jars” from sketch to creating a functioning lid and flange.
+In today’s post, Lisa explains her entire slab building process for her “Arrow Jars” from sketch to creating a functioning lid and flange.

 We all end up with clay scraps when making pottery, and because this